LidanAvisar/MedicalFlow-Product/README.md

 The primary goal of the MedicalFlow System is to streamline the appointment process in medical facilities, reducing wait times, enhancing patient safety, and improving the overall efficiency of medical consultations.

-## Contributing

-We welcome contributions!
-If you have suggestions or want to improve the MedicalFlow System, please fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.